Is the Tattoo Industry Growing?

 The tattoo industry has been increasing by nearly 10 percent every year for more than a decade now.
 Industry analysts believe that this trend will continue well into the 2020s.
-On the other side of that coin, the tattoo removal industry is now outpacing the growth of tattoo studios.
+On the other side of that coin, according to the latest tattoo removal statistics, the tattoo removal industry opens in a new window is now outpacing the growth of tattoo studios.
 Tattoo removal services are expected to increase by 18 percent annually for the next few years.

 Startup Cost for a Tattoo Business

 Opening a tattoo and body piercing shop has a nationwide average of around $27,000.
 This can vary depending on state and local licensing, regulatory fees, facility rental and other factors.
 Once a tattoo artist has an established clientele and builds a good reputation, they can earn upwards of $50,000 per year.
-It’s not unusual for a larger tattoo studio to generate more than half a million dollars in revenue per year, if they have several artists renting space.
+With the recent surge in tattoo industry growth, it’s not unusual for a larger tattoo studio to generate more than half a million dollars in revenue per year, if they have several artists renting space.
 Profit margins for tattoo studios are around 55 percent, which is extremely good.
 (Restaurants tend to have a 7 to 10 percent profit margin, by way of comparison.)

 Regulatory Issues and Tattoo Studios

 Tattoo studios used to have a more negative reputation.
-Just a couple of decades ago, it wasn’t unusual to find the one tattoo studio in a town located down by the railroad tracks, next to a dive bar.
-Today, you’re more likely to find a tattoo studio on Main Street next to your favorite coffee shop, as city officials have become more amenable to the business.
+Just a couple of decades ago, it wasn’t unusual to find the one tattoo parlor in a town located down by the railroad tracks, next to a dive bar.
+Today, with the increased popularity of custom tattoos, you’re more likely to find a tattoo studio on Main Street next to your favorite coffee shop, as city officials have become more amenable to the business.
 That being said, local regulations surrounding the industry can vary widely from one city to the next.

 - $3 billion annual industry